Ojami/bfilereader/README.md

 file size: 641.33 mb
 ```
 ### Example 1: a quick glance at file content
-To see what sort of data is stored in this file, we can simply only call the function with `summary` option set to `only` to ask _only_ for few first lines of the file.
+To see what sort of data this file contains, we can simply call the function with `summary` option set to `only` to fetch _only_ first few lines.
 It's also useful to see the number of rows by setting `verbose` flag to `on`.
 ```
 out = bfilereader('phenocode-275.1.tsv.gz', 'summary', 'only', 'verbose', 'on');
 Elapsed time is 11.828086 seconds.